 1. Inject Some Personality

-When thinking about your coffee table style, consider injecting some personality into your design.
+Consider injecting some personality into your design when thinking about your coffee table style.
 Allison Wright of Metal + Petal says that “playing with different vessels, candles, trays, and books that you’ve picked up over time serves as a call for conversation.”
 An assortment of objects that you’ve gathered from various places showcases who you are and where you’ve been– and allows for an easy swapping of stories with guests.

 2. Go Big